CloudWithChris/cloudwithchris.com/content/blog/secure-app-service-with-easy-auth-and-app-gateway-public.md

 ![Screenshot showing the binding process between the custom domain and the newly generated certificate](/img/blog/secure-app-service-with-easy-auth-and-app-gateway-public/app-service-custom-domain-cert.jpg)

 > **Tip:** Later on in this post, we'll need to use a certificate with Application Gateway.
-The free App Service Managed Certificate is not exportable (as documented here](https://docs.microsoft.com/en-us/azure/app-service/configure-ssl-certificate#create-a-free-managed-certificate)), so you'll need to have an SSL certificated generated elsewhere to take in HTTPS traffic through the Application Gateway.
+The free App Service Managed Certificate is not exportable ([as documented here](https://docs.microsoft.com/en-us/azure/app-service/configure-ssl-certificate#create-a-free-managed-certificate)), so you'll need to have an SSL certificated generated elsewhere to take in HTTPS traffic through the Application Gateway.
 I have typically used [ZeroSSL](https://zerossl.com/) in the past as they provide short-lived certificates for free.
 There are of course many options available, though you may already have an SSL certificate to hand!
 I don't plan to go into this in any depth in the post, so will leave this as a separate exercise for you.

 At this point, it does of course mean that you could navigate to the https version of your custom domain.
 Let's do that to verify the authentication process before we bring the Application Gateway into the mix.